 The Graduate Center (GC) is the principal doctorate-granting institution of the City University of New York.
 Offering more than thirty doctoral degrees and fostering globally significant research in a wide variety of centers and institutes, the GC provides rigorous academic training in the humanities, sciences, and social sciences.
 Through its extensive public programs—lectures, conferences, performances, and exhibitions—the Graduate Center contributes to the intellectual and cultural life of New York City and affirms its commitment to the premise that knowledge is a public good.

 Academic Works provides a way for the Graduate Center community to store, preserve, and provide global access to its scholarly, creative, and pedagogical works.
 It can accommodate almost any kind of work, including articles, book chapters, conference papers, datasets, educational materials, and images.
 Academic Works also holds Graduate Center dissertations, master’s theses, and capstone projects.

 Want to contribute to Academic Works?
-Current members of the GC faculty and professional staff may self-submit their works to Faculty Publications and Research.
-Current GC students may self-submit their works to Graduate Student Publications and Research.
+Current members of the GC faculty and professional staff may submit their scholarly and creative works to Faculty Publications and Research.
+Current GC students may submit their works to Graduate Student Publications and Research.
 Current GC faculty, staff, and students may submit educational materials they have created (textbooks, class lectures, activities/labs, syllabi, etc.) to Open Educational Resources.
 Graduating students upload their dissertations, theses, and capstone projects according to the library’s deposit procedures.
 Centers, institutes, and offices are encouraged to contact AcademicWorks@gc.cuny.edu about adding their publications.

 Questions?
 Contact AcademicWorks@gc.cuny.edu.